deepanshigaur/Treasure-Hunt-Game/README.md

     * -SteveMoore.py: object controller by user input that moves within the setting
     * -Screen.py: creates the game screen/ instruction screen
     * -buttons.py: makes the button that moves the player icon
+    * -game_menu.py: sets the user in the initial position and creates character
 ## Project Structure *(Software Lead)*

 The Project is broken down into the following file structure: